Academic Student Planning

 As counselors, we know that moving from one grade to the next can bring feelings of uncertainty, but also excitement!
 However, in a student's transition from elementary to middle school or middle to high school, these feelings are often magnified in both student and parent.
 Campus counselors from all levels are here to support your student, and you, in this process.
-Please check the website of your current campus to receive important information about these transitions.
-We have posted the 5th to 6th grade and 8th to 9th grade parent presentations in English and Spanish below for your reference.
-Please reach out to your current campus counselor with any questions you may have.
+Please check the website of your current campus to receive important information about these transitions and reach out to your current campus counselor with any questions you may have.

-Four Year Planning in 8th Grade and Beyond
+Personal Graduation Planning (PGP) in 8th Grade and Beyond

-Check out the GISD Four Year Planning website which houses information to aid students and parents in learning about course options, as well as terminology, at the high school level while supporting students in creating or updating their four-year plan.
+Check out the GISD Personal Graduation Planning website which houses information to aid students and parents in learning about course options, as well as terminology, at the high school level while supporting students in creating or updating their four-year plan.
 As always, please reach out to your student's counselor with further questions you may have about academic planning.